bazitur/brackets-python-tools/README.md

     ```bash
     ~$ pip install flake8
     ```
   - `docutils` module (optional) for documentation rendering.
-It can be install with pip:
+It can be installed with pip:
     ```bash
     ~$ pip install docutils
     ```